cysouw/diathesis/text/c09_adverbials.md

 - Ich schenke das Glas voll.
 :::

-Superficially, resultatives looks highly similar to constructions with depictive secondary predicates (see [@sec:adverbial-depictive-predicates]) as both influence the interpretation of an argument.
+Superficially, resultatives look highly similar to constructions with depictive secondary predicates (see [@sec:adverbial-depictive-predicates]) as both influence the interpretation of an argument.
 However, the resultative turns out to be a radically different construction from the depictive.
 There exist even sentences that can be interpreted in both ways.
 For example, the adjective *leer* 'empty' in [@next] can be interpreted as a depictive, stating that the store is empty.
 In this interpretation the sentence has the meaning 'I have bought the store, which was empty when I bought it' [@next a].
 Alternatively, it can be interpreted as a resultative with the meaning 'I have bought everything that was in the store, with the result that the store was empty afterwards' [@next b].

 ::: ex
 a.
 Ich habe den Laden leer gekauft. \